 TOP: Hi Daniele, tell us a few things about your alias Inner8 and about the ideas and inspirations you had for the Tetramorph EP on your new label Holotone.

 D.A.: Inner8 comes from my fascination with looping and self-generating sounds, but it also reflects my philosophical view: In my opinion, we can observe ourselves as a whole of structures, which means we can observe the same structures from a subatomic level to a macro perspective.
 This is also similar to fractal geometry and it’s something which in my opinion shows how we as human beings are used to behave in a certain way and reproduce certain kind of structures and mechanisms within the society.Regarding my Tetramorph EP it comes from a philosophical topic I was thinking about one year ago, related to how cultural/artistic movements relate themselves within their social frameworks.
-To analyze that I separated 4 theoretical categories which I used to name the 4 tracks: Self Determination, Iteration, Consolidation and Aufhebung.
+To analyse that I separated 4 theoretical categories which I used to name the 4 tracks: Self Determination, Iteration, Consolidation and Aufhebung.

 The name Tetramorph itself comes from the Christian iconography: I used it because I was looking for something that was precisely referring to 4 well defined categories/concepts, and the Tetramorph was just perfect for my purpose.